OFS/ofs.github.io/docs/hw/agx5/user_guides/ug_qs_ofs_agx5/ug_qs_ofs_agx5.md

 In this way the OFS software provides a clean and extensible framework for the creation and integration of additional functionalities and their features.

-*Note: A deeper dive on available SW APIs and programming model is available in the [Software Reference Manual: Open FPGA Stack], on [kernel.org](https://docs.kernel.org/fpga/dfl.html?highlight=fpga), and through the [Linux DFL wiki pages](https://github.com/OFS/linux-dfl/wiki).*
+*Note: A deeper dive on available SW APIs and programming model is available in the [Software Reference Manual: Open FPGA Stack](https://ofs.github.io/ofs-2025.1-1/hw/common/reference_manual/ofs_sw/mnl_sw_ofs/), on [kernel.org](https://docs.kernel.org/fpga/dfl.html?highlight=fpga), and through the [Linux DFL wiki pages](https://github.com/OFS/linux-dfl/wiki).*

 ## 3.0 OFS DFL Kernel Drivers

 OFS Backport DFL driver software provides the bottom-most API to FPGA platforms for this release.
 Libraries such as OPAE and frameworks like DPDK are consumers of the APIs provided by OFS.
 Applications may be built on top of these frameworks and libraries.
 The OFS software does not cover any out-of-band management interfaces.
 OFS driver software is designed to be extendable, flexible, and provide for bare-metal and virtualized functionality.
 An in depth look at the various aspects of the driver architecture such as the API, an explanation of the DFL framework, and instructions on how to port DFL driver patches to other kernel distributions can be found on [the wiki](https://github.com/OPAE/linux-dfl/wiki).

-An in-depth review of the Linux device driver architecture can be found on [opae.github.io](https://opae.github.io/latest/docs/drv_arch/drv_arch.html).
+An in-depth review of the Linux device driver architecture can be found on [Software Reference Manual: Open FPGA Stack](https://ofs.github.io/ofs-2025.1-1/hw/common/reference_manual/ofs_sw/mnl_sw_ofs/).

 The Backport DFL driver suite can be automatically installed using a supplied Python 3 installation script.
 This script ships with a README detailing execution instructions on the [OFS 2025.1-1 Release Page](https://github.com/OFS/ofs-agx5-pcie-attach/releases/tag/ofs-2025.1-1).

-You can also build and install the software stack yourself from source as shown in the [Software Installation Guide: OFS for PCIe Attach FPGAs].
+You can also build and install the software stack yourself from source as shown in the [Software Installation Guide: OFS for PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach).

 ## 4.0 OPAE Software Development Kit

 The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.
-To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, visit [opae.github.io](https://opae.github.io/latest/index.html).
+To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, visit [Software Reference Manual: Open FPGA Stack](https://ofs.github.io/ofs-2025.1-1/hw/common/reference_manual/ofs_sw/mnl_sw_ofs/).

 The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE Github](https://github.com/OFS/opae-sdk/releases/tag/2.14.0-3).
 This repository is open source and does not require any permissions to access.

 You may choose to use the supplied Python 3 installation script.
 This script ships with a README detailing execution instructions on the [OFS 2025.1-1 Release Page](https://github.com/OFS/ofs-agx5-pcie-attach/releases/tag/ofs-2025.1-1).

-Instructions on building and installing the OPAE SDK from source can be found in the [Software Installation Guide: OFS for PCIe Attach FPGAs].
+Instructions on building and installing the OPAE SDK from source can be found in the [Software Installation Guide: OFS for PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach).

 ### 4.1 OPAE Tools Overview